vladimir-bukhtoyarov/spring-jar-helsing/README.md

      </repositories>
 ```

-Then include Bucket4j as dependency to your `pom.xml`
+Then include Spring Jar Helsing as dependency to your `pom.xml`

 ```xml
     <dependency>